admc/wd/README.md

 - retries: Number of reconnection attempts in case the connection is dropped.
   Default is `3`.
 Pass `0` or `always` to keep trying.
 Pass `-1` or `never` to disable.
 - retryDelay: the number of ms to wait before reconnecting.
 Default is `15`.
+- baseUrl: the base url use by the `get` method.
+The destination url is computed using `url.resolve`.
+Default is empty.
 - If a field is not specified, the current configuration for this field is unchanged.